It was Arnie who said (in his deadpan Terminatoresque voice), “I’m old. But not obsolete”. Clearly he’s feeling a lot like I am these days.

 I was born in 1970.
-I joined CAPAB as a professional ballet dancer in 1989.
-Its 2016, which means there’s no denying that I’m now a 45-year old ex-professional ballet dancer (I’m also a mom, a fitness pole dancer, and a health coach).
+I joined CAPAB (now Cape City Ballet) as a professional ballet dancer in 1989.
+It’s 2016, which means I’m now a 45-year old ex-professional ballet dancer (I’m also a mom, a fitness pole dancer, and a health coach).
 Here’s the thing though: I’m only 30 in my head.
 But it’s starting to dawn on me that I’m considered (shudder) old!
-When the hell did this happen?
+When did this happen?

 When the younger model steals the show